thindil/vim-ada/README.md

 ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim Language Server Protocol client.
-This plugin have changed Ada support from gcc to gnatmake for support for GNAT Project files (.gpr).
+This plugin have added Ada support for gnatmake for support for GNAT Project files (.gpr).
+Gnatmake linter can be used only on save file.
-This change caused that linting Ada code during editing is not possible.
 Thus it is recommended to use custom configuration from `.vimrc` file.
-Additionally, if you want to have support for [Ada Language Server](https://github.com/AdaCore/ada_language_server) you will need to install this version of Ale: https://github.com/thindil/ale

 ### Anyfold